On this page:

 Course Request System (CRS) Heading link

 Creating, eliminating, or making any kind of change to an existing course is accomplished through the Course Request System (CRS).
-This would include changes to course title or number, prerequisites, credit hours, course format (e.g. lecture and discussion), course descriptions, etc. Requests for general education classification are also submitted through CRS.
+This includes changes to course title or number, prerequisites, credit hours, course format (e.g. “lecture-discussion”), course descriptions, etc. Requests for general education classification are also submitted through CRS.

 Departments initiate a request by selecting the appropriate action in the main menu of CRS.
 Only the academic unit that controls a course can initiate a request to revise or drop it.

 Once the department approves/submits a course request in CRS, a notification is sent to the college for review and approval.
 The college is only alerted upon submission; if the request is drafted but not approved by the department, the college may not be aware of it.
 If the course has any cross-listings, the request is routed to the cross-list departments before it goes to the college; the college cannot proceed without their approval on the CRS form.

 LAS Student Academic Affairs will review the request and be in touch with any clarifying questions.
 Once they approve the course on behalf of the college, it is forwarded to the campus Office of Academic Programs (OAP) for processing in Banner.

 - Course changes effective fall semester: due December 1

 - Course changes effective spring semester: due August 15

 - Course changes effective summer: due October 15

 OAP aims to process course changes before the start of registration for the effective term (that is, they aim to process course change effective in fall semester before fall registration begins in March), hence the early timeline.